Master of Nursing (by Research)

 - research-related career options in the healthcare field and/or possible entry to a PhD

 The Master of Nursing (by Research) is offered to students who have demonstrated the ability to undertake extensive study and research in a focused area of nursing.
 Although expected to demonstrate a high degree of independence, the student works under the guidance of a qualified and experienced supervisor.
-While the successful completion of this qualification depends entirely upon the examination of the thesis, the School of Nursing also places great emphasis on the development of research skills and background knowledge deemed necessary for successful completion of the research project.
+While the successful completion of this qualification depends entirely upon the examination of the thesis, the College of Health and Biomedicine also places great emphasis on the development of research skills and background knowledge deemed necessary for successful completion of the research project.

-Areas of Specialisation Staff within the School will supervise research in a number of areas of specialisation including:
+Areas of Specialisation Staff within the College will supervise research in a number of areas of specialisation including:

 - acute care nursing;